KBSI

 KBSI (channel 23) is a television station licensed to Cape Girardeau, Missouri, United States, serving as the Fox affiliate for Southeastern Missouri, the Purchase area of Western Kentucky, Southern Illinois, and Northwest Tennessee.
-It is owned by the Community News Media subsidiary of Standard Media alongside Paducah, Kentucky–licensed MyNetworkTV affiliate WDKA (channel 49).
-Both stations share studios on Enterprise Street in Cape Girardeau, while KBSI's transmitter is located in unincorporated Cape Girardeau County north of the city.
+It is owned by the Community News Media subsidiary of Standard Media alongside Paducah, Kentucky–licensed MyNetworkTV affiliate WDKA (channel 49); Sinclair Broadcast Group operates the two stations under a shared services agreement (SSA).
+KBSI and WDKA share studios on Enterprise Street in Cape Girardeau; KBSI's transmitter is located in unincorporated Cape Girardeau County north of the city.

 History

 The station signed on the air on September 10, 1983, as an independent station and aired an analog signal on UHF channel 23.
 The station was originally owned by Cape Girardeau Family Television, Ltd., in turn 51 percent owned by Media Central of Chattanooga, Tennessee.
-It was not the first independent to operate in the market—two stations broadcast in southern Illinois, and a prior attempt had been made at an independent in Paducah—but it was the first to cover all of it, which was the reason Media Central had been attracted to the area.
+Prior to the station's launch, two independent stations were broadcast in southern Illinois, and a prior attempt had been made at an independent in Paducah, but this was the first independent station to cover all of the market, which was the reason Media Central had been attracted to the area.

-Media Central filed for bankruptcy in 1987 to fend off a hostile takeover attempt.
-That same year, despite having passed on the opportunity a year prior, KBSI joined Fox.
+Media Central filed for bankruptcy in 1987, and attempted to sell its properties to another television station owner.
+On September 7, 1987, KBSI joined the Fox network despite declining to carry the network the previous year, partly because of the Media Central bankruptcy.
 Media Central continued to own the station until a bankruptcy judge approved its acquisition by Engles Communications, owned by David Engles, a former Warner Bros. and NBC radio executive.
-Under Engles, KBSI picked up the first season of NYPD Blue when ABC affiliate WSIL-TV refused to air the show.
+Under Engles, KBSI aired the first season of NYPD Blue when ABC affiliate WSIL-TV refused to air the show.

 Engles then sold the station to Max Television (later Max Media Properties) in 1995.
 In 1998, Sinclair Broadcast Group acquired most of the Max Media Properties stations, including KBSI; it owned KBSI and later WDKA in Paducah until both were sold to Community News Media for $28 million in a transaction that closed in 2021.

-Programming

-Syndicated programming

-Syndicated programming on KBSI includes Two and a Half Men, The Big Bang Theory, Modern Family, and Judge Judy among others.
+On July 22, 2025, Sinclair announced that it had purchased the non-license assets of KBSI and WDKA, with an option to acquire the stations' broadcast licenses.
+On September 22, 2025, it was announced that Rincon Broadcasting Group would be buying the KBSI and WDKA licenses along with the other stations owned by Standard Media for $50 million, pending FCC approval.